Saworieza/fivily/README.md

     => In orders#index, we can get the subtotals to display => But everyone user's info is there
   * Need to compile total prics data - FIXED

-TH 2/19
-* to do
-  * add some controller methods so that when orders gets updated with total prics, it also sends total prics to expenserizer
-  * reroute view after order is created to "success" page (display order details on that)
-* nice to have:
- * send e-mail confirmation to fivi when order is placed
- * send e-mail confirmation to user when order is placed
- * add ability for fivi to change order status from (in progress to fulfilled)
- * add an admin dashboard that shows all orders
- * add a user dashboard that shows just that users orders

 #### Tuesday, 17 Feb 2015: